 Instant Pot Chicken and Stuffing

 Moist and flavorful chicken that’s quickly cooked to perfection along with savory stuffing and fresh green beans.
-With a max of 22 minutes of cooking time, you’ll be eating in no time!
+With a max of 22 minutes of cooking time, you’ll be eating before you know it!

 - 4 large boneless skinless chicken breasts (fresh or frozen: see instructions.)